Diwakarty/Diwakarty/README.md

 ## 🔥 What Excites Me
 - **Hacking & Penetration Testing:** I love the thrill of uncovering vulnerabilities and securing systems from potential threats.
 - **Tool & Framework Development:** Creating custom tools and frameworks to tackle specific cybersecurity challenges is my forte.
-- **OSINT Mastery:** Gathering intelligence through OSINT techniques fascinates me, and I’m always exploring new ways to innovate in this space.
+- **OSINT:** Gathering intelligence through OSINT techniques fascinates me, and I’m always exploring new ways to innovate in this space.

 ## 🛠️ My Skill Set
 ### Languages & Tools